JuliaRobotics/Caesar.jl/docs/src/concepts/entry_data.md

 ## Experimental Features

-Loading images is a relatively common task, there a convenience function has been developed:
+Loading images is a relatively common task, hence a convenience function has been developed:
 ```@docs
 Caesar.fetchDataImage
 ```